 - The piezometers will be monitored frequently until the installation-induced pore pressures have dissipated and the steady-state is reached.
-Piezometers may take a significant amount of time to stabilize after installation due to drilling effects, lag time, or temperature. - Initial readings will be taken from the settlement profilers, inclinometers, and settlement cells before the construction of the SCA commences.
+Piezometers may take a significant amount of time to stabilize after installation due to drilling effects, lag time, or temperature.
+The "datum" reading (i.e., field zero) should not be taken until after dissipation of installation-induced pore pressures. - Initial readings will be taken from the settlement profilers, inclinometers, and settlement cells before the construction of the SCA commences.